allthingstalk/nodejs-client-examples/intel/README.md

 ## SmartLiving IoT Starter Kit - Apps and Experiments
-We wrote a series of tutorials for you use with your SmartLiving IoT Starter Kit, for the detailed docs go checkout docs.smartliving.io
+To get started with these experiments you just need to open the project through the Intel IoT XDK, assuming you downloaded/cloned this git repo to your computer.

-Here's a list of what you can can build and experiement:
+Here's a list of what you can build and experiement with:

 - Smart doorbell
 - Get warned when your Smartphone is unplugged